jacquessham/ScotchWhisky/Report/Readme.md

 The report goes over the process of how I built the Scotch Recommendation System step-by-step and the thought on the recommendation system.

 ## Goal of this Project
 The goal of this project is to build a content-based recommendation system for whiskies.
 It means recommending a whisky based on the similarity between two whiskies.
-There are more than 86 brands of Scotch whisky and I want a model/system to recommend other brands based on the characters and flavor.
+There are more than 86 brands of Scotch whisky (86 Rows) and I want a model/system to recommend other brands based on the characters and flavor.
 <br><br>
 I set two goals for the recommendation system:
 1. If we have a person prefer one whisky from one distillery, I can recommend a whisky with similar flavor.